 First Reprogrammable Quantum Computer

 2016: Quantum Computers have made considerable progress and the first reprogrammable quantum computer is finally complete.
-It’s made up of 5 singular atoms which act as switches.
-These switches are activated by a laser beam which controls the state of the qubit.
+It’s made up of 5 singular atoms that act as switches.
+These switches are activated by a laser beam that controls the state of the qubit.
 This leap has brought us very close to quantum supremacy.

 First Brain-Computer Interface